-Enviro-Hub Holdings Ltd ("Enviro-Hub") is a Singapore-listed organisation with a diverse portfolio that includes trading, recycling and refining of e-waste/metals, piling contracts, construction, rental and servicing of machinery, property investments and management, as well as plastics to fuel refining.
+Enviro-Hub Holdings Ltd ("Enviro-Hub") is a Singaporelisted organisation with a diverse portfolio that includes trading, recycling and refining of e-waste/metals, piling contracts, construction, rental and servicing of machinery, property investments and management, plastics to fuel refining.

-The Group is governed by the Board of Directors under the Chairmanship of Mr Raymond Ng, who has more than 34 years of experience in the recycling industry and over 19 years experience in the real estate arena.
-His knowledge and expertise has guided Enviro-Hub to identify and seize business opportunities to achieve growth across multiple revenue streams.
+The Group is governed by the Board of Directors under the Chairmanship of Mr Raymond Ng, who has more than 35 years of experience in the recycling industry, and over 20 years experience in the real estate arena.
+His knowledge and expertise have enabled Enviro-Hub to identify and seize business opportunities to achieve growth across multiple revenue streams.

-Driven by a proficient and committed management team, Enviro-Hub has continually paved the way forward to grow from strength to strength.
-We are not simply about building structures but enhancing the way we live.
-In line with this, our businesses focus on sustainable living, which include the provision of total WEEE (waste electrical electronic equipment) solutions, recovery and refining of platinum group metals, as well as recycling of ferrous and nonferrous metals.
+Driven by a proficient and committed management team, Enviro-Hub has continually paved the way to grow from strength to strength.
+We are not simply about building structures, but also enhancing the way we live.
+In line with this, our businesses focus on sustainable living, which include the provision of total WEEE (waste electrical electronic equipment) solutions, recovery and refining of platinum group metals, as well as recycling of ferrous and non-ferrous metals.
 These are part of our efforts to create a sustainable future and reinforce our brand presence around the globe.

 The Group possesses a seamless value creation chain in our total environmental management solutions and services.
-Enviro-Hub is a globally trusted brand, relied upon for our commitment in innovation and excellence.

-In the building and construction sector, Enviro-Hub has successfully built a solid reputation by leveraging on our subsidiaries' and associates' capabilities, which propels us to actively contribute to the transformation of Singapore's dynamic cityscape.
+Enviro-Hub is a globally trusted brand, renowned for our commitment to innovation and excellence.
+In the building and construction sector, Enviro-Hub has successfully developed a solid reputation by leveraging on the capabilities of our subsidiaries and associates, actively contributing to the creation and evolution of Singapore's dynamic cityscape.

-Enviro-Hub focuses on the investment of strategic properties with potential and strong yield.
-By building on our collective experience and expertise, we are well-positioned to identify valuable opportunities and optimise growth.
+Enviro-Hub focuses on investing in strategic properties with potential and strong yield.
+By building on our collective experience and expertise, we are wellpositioned to identify valuable opportunities and optimise growth.